2wavetech/How-to-Check-if-Time-Series-Data-is-Stationary-with-Python/README.md

 Comparing the test statistic to the critical values, it looks like we would have to accept the null hypothesis that the time series is non-stationary and does have time-dependent structure.

-Let鈥檚 **log transform** the dataset again to make the distribution of values more linear and better meet the expectations of this statistical test.
+Let's **log transform** the dataset again to make the distribution of values more linear and better meet the expectations of this statistical test.

 Jiyang's notes: if the trend of a time series is exponential, transforming it to log values may eliminate the trend.